 - Do not eat or drink in the lab.
-Chewing gum is not allowed. - Work only in the designated area.
+Chewing gums are not allowed. - Work only in the designated area.
 Keep your work area and the common work areas tidy. - No unauthorized experiments are allowed.
-No modification of the experiments is allowed. - Do not pipette by mouth.
+No modification of the experiments is allowed. - Do not pipette with your mouth.
 Always use a pipette filler bulb. - Clean up spills and broken glassware immediately from both the bench and the floor.